chainguard-dev/dfc/testdata/README.md

-Dockerfiles in the wild and testdata to see if they build
+Dockerfiles in the wild and testdata to see if they convert and build properly
 ## Check the available test names available

 ```sh